-WhiteBoard is aimed towards policymakers, business enterprises, young professionals, international partners, and concerned political leaders.
+WhiteBoard is aimed towards policymakers, business enterprises, young professionals, international partners, researchers and concerned political leaders

-- WhiteBoard promotes evidence-based, logical and incisive discussion, as well as constructive debate.
+- WhiteBoard is needed to promote evidence-based, logical and incisive discussion, as well as constructive debate.

-- Quality of write ups need to be more elaborate and in-depth than OpEds but less than an academic paper or research report.
+- Quality of writeups need to be more elaborate and in-depth than OpEd articles but less than an academic paper or research report.

-- Fun and engaging write ups are sought (ref: Economist, Project Syndicate or WEF style).
-Concise, crisp, and easily readable sentences are sought.
+- Fun and engaging writeups are sought (ref: Economist, Project Syndicate or WEF style).
+Short, simple, easily readable sentences are sought.
+Avoid passive voice.

-- Editorial team reserves the right to amend the title of the writeup.
+- Editorial team reserve the right to emend title of the writeup.

 - Contributions should be 1500-2000 words in length.